figayi/TMC-EvalShield/readme.md

 Eventually, you have to adjust the paths according to your environment.

 ## Documentation
-For documentation, read the file doc.md.
+For documentation, read doc.md.

+## Operational guide
+For an operational guide showing how to get started with the basics, read guide.md.